DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-10-allowing-heis-to-edit-hesa-records.md

 title: Allowing HEIs to edit HESA records in Register
 description: Giving more control to HEIs to correct mistakes themselves
 date: 2023-02-10
+related:
+  items:
+    - text: Bulk awarding of teaching status
+      href: /register-trainee-teachers/bulk-awarding-of-teaching-status/
 ---

 We want to provide a way for HEI users to edit their HESA records within Register.

 Our users cannot currently edit HESA records.
 We did not allow it because there were previously lots of data discrepancies related to data being updated in some places but not all, and then different values syncing to other services.

 The result was lots of inconsistency and data changing unexpectedly.